 ASHTANGA YOGA AUSTIN

 I currently train with my guru, Shri R. Sharath Jois, at the K. Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) in Mysore, India.
 I have made multiple trips of extended study to the KPJAYI and received Level 2 Authorization and the blessings of my guru to teach the Ashtanga Yoga method.
-I formerly apprenticed with KPJAYI Authorized Level 2 teacher, Angela Jamison, assisting in her yoga shala in Ann Arbor, Michigan, and have been studying within the Ashtanga tradition since 2004.
+I formerly apprenticed with KPJAYI Certified teacher, Angela Jamison, assisting in her yoga shala in Ann Arbor, Michigan, and have been studying within the Ashtanga tradition since 2004.
 I am forever grateful to all those who have instilled within me deep love and dedication for the Ashtanga Yoga practice.
 As my dear teacher says, “Devoting oneself to the lineage of Guruji is to enter an ancient river of teachings that flows to an ocean of wisdom.”
 I am humbled and honored to be part of this lineage, and strive to uphold the parampara and teachings as I have received them from my guru.